namiri-tech/docs-rdme-ke/docs/EXPLANATION/getting-started.md

 Once again, thank you for reviewing the getting started page of the DigiTax Kenya API hub.
 We're excited you're here! 💚

-We invite you to use **DigiTax Kenya API** to integrate your system with eTIMS for automation and to reduce platform-hopping
+We invite you to use **DigiTax Kenya API** to integrate your system with eTIMS for automation and to reduce platform-hopping.

 To recap: